tangent-vector/mangle/source/main.md

     same identifier are grouped together, and some of these groups represent source files that should be compiled to create a program.

-    Once you are done adding input files, you can begin to export documentation and code files.
-The simplest way to do this is with `MgWriteAllDocFiles` and `MgWriteAllCodeFiles`.
     */

-    #ifndef MANGLE_NO_STDIO
-    void MgWriteAllDocFiles(
-        MgContext* context );

-    void MgWriteAllCodeFiles(
-        MgContext* context );
-    #endif

-    /*
-    If this isn't suitable for your needs, you can instead iterate over the relevant files yourself.

-    Input files can be iterated using `MgGetFirstInputFile` and `MgGetNextInputFile`, or by just hanging on to the pointer returned by `MgAddInputFile*`:
-    */

-    MgInputFile* MgGetFirstInputFile(
-        MgContext* context );

-    MgInputFile* MgGetNextInputFile(
-        MgInputFile* inputFile );

-    /*
-    Similarly, you can iterate over the output code files that were specified in the literate program, by using `MgGetFirstCodeFile` and `MgGetNextCodeFile`.

-    Note that output code files are just a special case of "scrap groups," so this is really just a specialized iterator over a subset of those:
-    */
-    typedef struct MgScrapNameGroupT MgScrapNameGroup;

-    MgScrapNameGroup* MgGetFirstCodeFile(
-        MgContext* context );

-    MgScrapNameGroup* MgGetNextCodeFile(
-        MgScrapNameGroup* codeFile );

     /*
     Once you have the pointer to the input file or code file, you can use one of the following functions to output it to a file.